alexivkin/brother-in-arms/README.md

 * Reverse engineer and compile the required parts for ARM.
 This has only been [done for rawtobr3](https://github.com/k1-801/rawtobr3) as far as I know.
 There is also an original source available for `brcupsconfig4`, but other part are missing.
 * Scavange and collect Brother's own code into full ARM install packages.
 This is the approach taken here.

+## Quick start

+Run the `oh_brother.zsh` script with the model of the printer that you have, like this `./oh_brother.zsh HL-4570CDW`

+In case this does not work, read below:

 ## Background

 Many Brother printers are designed for LPR and lack support for common page description languages (PDF, PCL, etc).
 They require a CUPS wrapper to translate the options to their native speak.